alevchuk/minibank/README.md

 Run `sudo dmesg --follow` and un-plung/re-plug the external SSD drives one by one.

-Look for "sd" followed by a small english letter.
+1. Look for "sd" followed by a lowercase english letter.
 Write that down.

-Also write down which drive it belongs to.
+2. Label "sd" followed the lowercase on the storage device that was re-plugged last.

+NOTE: it's important to label the storage devices in case one of them fails and you'll need to know which one to replace.

 From now I will refer to these as:
 * YOUR_SSD_BLOCK_DEVICE_1